aws-samples/amazon-sagemaker-secure-mlops/README.md

 This MLOps project consists of the following parts:
 1. The MLOps projec template deployable through SageMaker project in Studio
-2. AWS CodeCommit repository with seed working code
+2. AWS CodeCommit repository with seed code
 3. Model deployment multi-stage CodePipeline pipeline
 4. Staging AWS account
 5. Production AWS account

 ### Multi-account model deployment pre-requisites
-Multi-account model deployment uses the AWS Organizations setup to deploy model to the staging and productio account.
-For a proper functioning of the solution, the following pre-requisites must be fulfilled, otherwise the deployment process will fail:
+Multi-account model deployment uses the AWS Organizations setup to deploy model to the staging and production organizational units (OUs).
+For a proper functioning of the **multi-account** deployment solution, the following pre-requisites must be fulfilled, otherwise the deployment process will fail.

 + Enabled AWS Organizations with the following OU structure:
   + Root